Canadian Connection Cruise - East

 Quebec City, Canada’s showpiece, provides the venue for the beginning or end of your river cruise vacation.
 Here you can experience the world charm and grace of “Old” Europe.
 You will encounter Quebec City’s unparalleled joie de vivre (love of life) found nowhere else in North America.
 Enjoy Old Quebec (the only walled city in North America) with its massive ramparts still bolstering the Plains of Abraham; and behold the imperial green-roofed towers of the legendary Chateau Frontenac.

-Highlights of this cruise: Explore the islands and bays of the Thousand Islands, learn the deep historical roots of “Loyalist Brockville”, and experience the unique living community of Upper Canada Village.
+Highlights of this cruise: Explore the islands and bays of the Thousand Islands, learn the deep historical roots of “Loyalist Brockville”, and experience the unique living history of Upper Canada Village.
 On the St. Lawrence River between Montreal and Quebec City there are the “grassy Battures”, rich mudflats that are home to myriad species of birds.
 You will also pass the “Segnieury” areas, the prominent village cathedrals of Quebec, and witness the awesome cliffs stretching up to the historic Plains of Abraham.

 In Alphabetical Order